apatni24/EchoBrief/readme.md

 - **Cache miss**: 50–110s (full processing)
 - **File hash**: Always computed during download (never reads file twice)
 - **Cross-platform**: Identical content is cached regardless of source

 ---

+## 🗂️ RSS Feed Caching

+To speed up repeated podcast lookups, EchoBrief now implements a file-based RSS feed cache:
+- **Location:** `echobrief-backend/rss_cache/`
+- **Key:** MD5 hash of the RSS feed URL
+- **Value:** Raw XML of the RSS feed
+- **TTL:** 1 hour (feeds are refreshed after expiry)
+- **Benefit:** Dramatically reduces latency for popular podcasts and avoids repeated network requests for the same feed.

+This cache is used automatically by the audio resolver service.
+No manual intervention is required.

+---

+## ⚡ Real-Time Stage Acknowledgement

+EchoBrief now provides instant feedback to users about backend progress:
+- As soon as the backend receives a `transcription_complete` event, it sends a WebSocket message to the frontend with status `summarization_received`.
+- The frontend immediately updates the stage indicator to "Summarizing..." so users know their request is being processed by the LLM.
+- When the summary is ready, a second WebSocket message delivers the result and moves the stage to "Complete".

+**This ensures a more responsive and transparent user experience, especially for longer episodes.**

+---

+## 🕒 Troubleshooting & Timing

+- **Where can delays occur?**
+  - **RSS Feed Download:** Large or slow feeds can take several seconds.
+Now mitigated by RSS feed caching.
+  - **Audio Download:** Only happens on cache miss; otherwise instant.
+  - **Transcription:** AssemblyAI is fast, but large files may take up to a minute.
+  - **Summarization:** LLM call via OpenRouter; typically 10–30 seconds.
+  - **Cache Hits:** All layers (episode, file, transcript, RSS) are designed for sub-second response times.

+- **How to diagnose?**
+  - Check logs for cache hit/miss statistics.
+  - Use the `/cache/stats` endpoint for real-time cache metrics.
+  - Enable debug logging for detailed timing breakdowns.

+---